Electrovaya: Overview

 Electrovaya owns over 100 patents (issued and pending) pertaining to electrode and electrolyte materials, battery architectures, battery system designs, battery management systems, and battery manufacturing methods.

 In addition to developing batteries for electric vehicle and grid storage applications, Electrovaya were among the first developers of mobile battery chargers for electronic devices, releasing the Powerpad in 2001.
 This technology was the predecessor to the battery used in the Scribbler tablet computer series.
 Electrovaya technology has also been used by NASA in their EMU system.

+Since 2018, the company has focused primarily on heavy duty vehicle applications which includes material handling and other applications.